 (d) if the Applicant is intending to operate passenger services, become a signatory to the Station Access Agreements for the Stations it intends to use and such other agreements as may be specified in the relevant Framework Track Access Agreement or Track Access Agreement; and

-(e) become a signatory to a direct agreement with the Secretary of State and the Infrastructure Manager in relation to the Framework Track Access Agreement or Track Access Agreement (as applicable) and the Station Access Agreements (if any) ("Direct Agreement") if required by HS1.
+(e) become a signatory to a direct agreement with the Secretary of State and the Infrastructure Manager in relation to the Framework Track Access Agreement or Track Access Agreement (as applicable) and the Station Access Agreements (if any) ("Direct Agreement") if required by the Infrastructure Manager.

 Under the Rail Regulations 2016 the Infrastructure Manager and the Applicant will need to obtain the prior approval of the ORR before entering into, or amending a Framework Track Access Agreement.
 However the Infrastructure Manager and an Applicant will not need to obtain the approval of the ORR prior to entering into or amending a Track Access Agreement.
 Neither is approval of the ORR required prior to entering into or when amending a Station Access Agreement.